Dashboard Member settings

 What is a company secretary?

-Company secretaries provide administrative and governance support to a company’s leadership and ensure the company is compliant with relevant laws and regulations.
+A company secretary is an officer appointed to handle the essential administration and statutory duties for the company.
+This means the secretary provides administrative and governance support to a company’s leadership, ensuring the company is compliant with relevant laws and regulations.

-Company secretaries are office holders, though may also become employees through a contract of employment.
-As officers of a company, they are also liable for certain company defaults (ie failures to do something they are legally obligated to do).
-For example, failure to file certain statutory information can result in a company secretary being fined.
+Company secretaries are office holders, although they may also become employees if they have a contract of employment.
+Crucially, as officers of the company, they are also personally liable for certain company defaults.
+For example, failure to file certain statutory information can result in a personal company secretary being fined.

 Company secretary responsibilities

-Company secretaries of public companies also play an important role in the governance of the company, as the board’s support.
-Their duties are guided by the UKCG.
+Company secretaries of public companies play a crucial role in the governance of the company.
+Their duties are guided by the UK Corporate Governance Code.

 Appointment of company secretaries

 A company can appoint as many company secretaries as it likes.
-However, different types of companies have different requirements for the minimum number of secretaries they must have.
+However, the minimum requirements differ based on the type of company.

-Company secretaries of a private company are not required to have any specific qualifications and the role could even be fulfilled by a director.
-However, there are restrictions on who can be appointed including prohibitions on appointing:
+For a private company secretary, the law doesn't require any specific qualifications, and the role can even be fulfilled by a director.
+However, there are restrictions on who can be appointed, including prohibitions on appointing:

 • the company’s auditor